backtrace-labs/backtrace-unity/README.md

 ## Installation guide

 - Download the backtrace-unity zip file.
 Unzip it and keep the folder in a known location.
 It can be downloaded from https://github.com/backtrace-labs/backtrace-unity/releases
-- Open your Unity project and ensure it is configured to build with .NET 4.5+ runtime and a mono or il2cpp backend.
+- Open your Unity project
 - Copy the unzipped folder to your project's asset folder in the Windows File Explorer.
 The Unity editor will refresh and the Backtrace Plugin should become available in the editor.

 ## Integrating into your project